 Yes.
 Fellows Financial Group advisors offer many services for those people who need more sophisticated financial planning or advice.
 If you’re interested in a professional review or a second opinion, we can provide that too.

-Education is key in increasing employee participation and appreciation.
+Education is key to increasing employee participation and appreciation.
 Fellows Financial Group advisors can tailor a program for a company’s employees to help them understand the benefits of various programs.

-It is important that financial plans are tax efficient.
+Financial plans must be tax efficient.
 The financial plan should help you in minimizing your tax liability also maximizing your after-tax returns from your investments.